 I upgraded to Race Monitor Plus, how do I access the new features?

 Available for iOS and Android.
-Included as a part of the Windows 8 version.
+Included as a part of the Windows 8 and Mac versions.

 The Race Monitor Plus features are integrated seamlessly with the app but are easy to access:

 - Heads Up Display: From within the live timing, simply tap on a racer to view their Heads Up Display

 - Long Lap Notifications: From a racer's Heads Up Display, simply swipe right-to-left to access the Long Lap configuration